Jacob-Stevens-Haas/Jacob-Stevens-Haas.github.io/content/desiderata.rst

 :tags: mitosis, experiments, research, glider
 :category: Thoughts
 :summary: Struggles with experiments in data science and mathematics
-:date: 2025-05-29 12:06
+:date: 2025-01-29

-I've hinted `before <experiment-api>`_ that I run experiments differently than my applied math colleagues.
+I've hinted `before`_ that I run experiments differently than my applied math colleagues.
 Here's a bit of the rationale for that.

+.. _before: separation-of-concerns-in-research.html

 A song as old as time
 ---------------------------------